parflow/parflow/docs/user_manual/keys.rst

 Reservoirs
 ~~~~~~~~~~
 Here we define reservoirs for the model.
+Currently reservoirs have only been tested on domains
+where the top of domain lies at the top of the grid.
+This applies to all box domains and some
+terrain following grid domains.
 The format for this section of input
 is:

 *string* **Reservoirs.Names** no default This key specifies the names of the